 LBTI Caucus Statement in Response to the Covid-19 Pandemic

 OutRight is a member of the Lesbian, Bisexual, Trans, and Intersex (LBTI) Caucus, an informal coalition of over 300 representatives from every region of the world working to advance gender equality internationally, regionally, nationally, and locally.
 Here's their response to the Covid-19 Pandemic.

-OutRight is hosting a series of webinars about the impact of the COVID-19 pandemic on LGBTIQ communities.
-Topics will include regional updates, safety and security, media engagement, and challenges to LGBTIQ human rights defenders.
-The webinars are designed for LGBTIQ activists and organizations around the world, as well as for OutRight supporters.
-For a full list of topics, and to sign up, please go to the listing here.
+OutRight hosted a weekly series of webinars about the impact of the COVID-19 pandemic on LGBTIQ communities, and related topics such as regional updates, safety and security, media engagement, and challenges to LGBTIQ human rights defenders.
+The webinars were designed for LGBTIQ activists and organizations around the world, as well as for OutRight supporters.
+The COVID webinar series has now ended.

 OutRight Joins Call to Action

-Today OutRight Action International has joined an unprecedented coalition of 12 global equality organizations to express our grave concern that “while COVID-19 is indiscriminate, the impacts of state responses to it are not”.
+OutRight Action International joined an unprecedented coalition of 12 global equality organizations to express grave concern that “while COVID-19 is indiscriminate, the impacts of state responses to it are not”.
 Read the call to action or download the pdf here.